California AG Announces First Enforcement Actions from the California Consumer Privacy Act (CCPA)

 There was a mechanism used to send a consumer preference signal.
 Companies would adhere to the signal if they received it.

 So, many companies invested, and some browsers implemented the header.
 There was even a user interface where the DNT signal could be easily turned on or turned off globally.

 The downfall, however, was no legislation backed the DNT, which created a false sense of consumer protection.

 Today, consumer preferences are handled through Notice and Consent via cookie banners and multi-step consent flows.

-In some cases, cookie banners can be managed by going to opt-out cookie sites, which will require a browser to send signals to all of the companies that participate in the site, including those companies with websites we have never even visited.
+In some cases, cookie banners can be managed by going to opt-out cookie sites, which will require a browser to send signals to all companies that participate in the site, including those with websites we have never even visited.

 The Future – GPCs

 With legislation backing (CCPA, CPA, CTDPA) and an easy user experience, global privacy controls look to be the future of opt-outs.

 Consumers can either use browsers that have already implemented the GPC (Firefox, Brave, DuckDuckGo) or download a browser extension to send the opt-out preference signal.